CIOSC/CAS-Digital-Credentials/scheme/methods-of-tests.md

  * Methods of test can be used in combination with a number of related product standards and guides to demonstrate that a product complies with specified criteria.

-## Method of Test
-For each object of conformity of assessment, the following MUST be carried out:

-1. Description of component (or components) that